People

-in entomology is from Iowa State University.
+in Entomology is from Iowa State University.
 Prior to joining WVU, Dr. Park was a

-postdoctoral researcher in entomology at University of California, Riverside.
+postdoctoral researcher in Entomology at University of California, Riverside.
 His

 areas of expertise are integrated pest management, agricultural and forest entomology,